10 Powerful Ways to Master Self-Discipline

 It may be hard to believe when you’re facing a hot-fudge sundae or the prospect of sleeping in versus hitting the gym, but studies show that people with self-discipline are happier.

-People with a higher degree of self-control spend less time debating whether or not to indulge in behaviors that are detrimental to their health, and are able to make positive decisions more easily.
+People with a higher degree of self-control spend less time debating whether to indulge in behaviors that are detrimental to their health, and are able to make positive decisions more easily.
 They don’t let impulses or feelings dictate their choices.
 Instead, they make level-headed decisions.
 As a result, they tend to feel more satisfied with their lives.

 There are things you can do to learn self-discipline and gain the willpower to live a happier life.
-If you are looking to take control of your habits and choices, here are the eight most powerful things you can do to master self-discipline.
+If you are looking to take control of your habits and choices, here are the 10 most powerful things you can do to master self-discipline.

 1. Know your weaknesses.

 We all have weaknesses.
 Whether they’re snacks such as potato chips or chocolate chip cookies, or technology such as Facebook or the latest addictive game app, they have similar effects on us.